A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 Ideally, everyone working in this space could collaborate in good faith.
 Unfortunately, that has not always been the reality.
 When you blaze a trail for Korean Adoptees, not everyone will welcome it.
 Paperslip was founded in pursuit of truth in KSS Adoptees’ cases.
 In doing so, we have never sought to tear others down — though we will never hesitate to defend ourselves from unjust attacks.
 Yet our efforts appear to have sparked resentment in some corners of the broader Korean Adoptee community — a community that, unfortunately, has long struggled with lateral violence.

-At any rate, has anyone noticed the enormous amount of FREE information that has been available on Paperslip since our founding in 2020?
-The entire purpose of the site has always been to help KSS Adoptees navigate the birth family search process at no cost.
-Since its launch, Paperslip has grown into an invaluable resource for Korean Adoptees from all Korean Adoption Agencies.
+At any rate, anyone with half a brain will notice the ENORMOUS amount of FREE information that has been long been available on Paperslip.
+The driving purpose of the site has always been to help KSS Adoptees navigate the complex birth family search process free of charge.
+Since its launch in 2020, Paperslip has grown into an invaluable resource for Korean Adoptees from all Korean Adoption Agencies — not just from KSS.
 We know that thousands of Korean Adoptees from around the world use our site every year, that Korean Adoptees visit our site every day, and that our information has touched the lives of countless members of the Korean Adoptee community.

 We are proud to have helped 45 KSS Adoptees reunite with their birth families between 2021 and 2025.
 One of those KSS Adoptees is currently in Korea meeting her birth family for the first time.

-We also reunited a pair of Holt twins with their birth father in 2021.
+We also reunited a pair of Holt twins with their birth father in 2021, through a 23 and Me test which we administered to the birth father in Korea.
 That brings the total to nearly 50 reunions of Korean Adoptees in just four years in which we have had direct involvement.
 We are extraordinarily proud of this work.

 Over the past several years, we have undertaken a significant and unprecedented effort to support members of this community — and we will continue doing so for the people about whom we care the most.